supasympa/bootstrap-react-redux/README.md

-# Bootstrap JS / Webpack
+# Bootstrap React / Redux

-Some files to bootstrap JS / Webpack projects.
+Some files to bootstrap React / Redux projects